 Usually, Investment Adviser Representatives (“IARs”) of any Investment Adviser must register in each state they solicit or do business in.

 There is no exam requirement by the Securities and Exchange Commission at the federal level for the RIA entity.
 “IARs” (Investment Advisor Representatives), however, may have to pass an exam; each state has its own specific requirements.

 Although State requirements are becoming more uniform, you must contact the respective state agency that supervises investment Advisors; ask them for the proper registration forms and procedures, and which, if any, exam is required.

-Generally, states require NASAA’s Series 65 Uniform Investment Advisor exam.
-Some states require the principal of the RIA to pass the exam with a score greater than 70%.
+Generally, states require applicants to pass NASAA’s Series 65 Uniform Investment Adviser exam.
+Some states require the principal of the RIA to pass the exam with a score greater than 72%.

-A sponsor is not required to take either the Series 65 or Series 66 exams — but just passing the exam is only one step in the procedure.
+A sponsor is not required to take either the Series 65 or Series 66 exam.
+But Note: Just passing the exam is only one step in becoming registered.
 You must complete the registration process before you can solicit accounts!
 Note that the Series 66 is not valid until you pass the Series 7 exam.

-Exams are administered Monday through Friday on computers by the Prometric testing centers located in cities throughout the U.S. and in certain overseas locations.
+Exams are administered Monday through Friday (and Saturdays for some locations) on computers by the Prometric testing centers located in cities throughout the U.S. and in certain overseas locations.

-The exam requirement may be waived if the applicant holds certain professional designations, i.e., Certified Financial Planner (CFP), Accredited Personal Financial Specialist (APFS), Chartered Financial Consultant (ChFC), Chartered Financial Analyst (CFA), or Chartered Investment Counselor (CIC).
+The exam requirement may be waived if the applicant holds a certain professional designation, i.e., Certified Financial Planner (CFP), Accredited Personal Financial Specialist (APFS), Chartered Financial Consultant (ChFC), Chartered Financial Analyst (CFA), or Chartered Investment Counselor (CIC).